 - Add remaining onions.
 Fry until dark brown.

-- Add the fried elements to the meat, along with garam masala and saute the whole thing over medium high flame, until meat is devoid of all moisture, dried and reaches a deep brown color, about 10 minutes.
+- Add the fried elements to the meat mixture, along with garam masala and saute the whole thing over medium high flame, until meat is devoid of all moisture, dried and reaches a deep brown color, about 10 minutes.

-- Pour in coconut oil.
+- Top with coconut oil.
 Stir and take off heat.

 appam, or possibly crusted bread.
 Did anyone say a plate of steaming hot rice?
 Oh goodcurry, endless decisions!